dustinpfister/blog_posts/_posts/js-object-keys.md

 ## 1 - What to know about Object keys in javaScript

 In javaScript there are plain old Objects that can be created with the Object literal syntax, and then there are many other Objects that inherit from the plain old Object class such as Arrays, Functions, Dates, and so forth.
-These Objects contain property names, or keys, that corespond with values that can be Numbers, Strings, other primatives, or additional nested Objects of one type or another.
-In this setion I will be quickly covering some of the basics of Object keys in javaScript that should be known before continuing.
+These Objects contain property names, or keys, that correspond with values that can be Numbers, Strings, other primitives, or additional nested Objects of one type or another.
+In this section I will be quickly covering some of the basics of Object keys in javaScript that should be known before continuing.

 ## 2 - Object.keys method